deavid/lprfl/src/002A_books.md

 It is the true starting point for learning the language and contains everything, from beginner to truly advanced.
-It covers the entire language (except the uses of Unsafe, that are covered in the Necronomicon...
-I mean, the Rustonomicon)
+It covers the entire language (except the uses of Unsafe, that are covered in the Necronomicon… I mean, the Rustonomicon)

-This guide is not meant to replace the holy book itself, as it is very well written by experts and reviewed by the whole community.
+This guide it is not meant to replace the holy book itself, as it is very well written by experts and reviewed by the whole community.

 If that's the case, what's the point of this then?
 Well, the holy book assumes